Food Warriors Course

 In Module 1 of the Food Warriors course, we will:

-2) Choose from several food warrior breakout rooms on a topic of our choice (raised beds, hoop houses, lawn gardens, etc.)
+2) Choose from several Food Warrior breakout rooms on a topic of our choice (raised beds, hoop houses, lawn gardens, hunting, foraging etc.).

 Empowering ourselves and others